 - Prior to visiting CCHD to receive your travel immunizations, we recommend speaking with your insurance provider about what travel vaccines are covered in your plan.

 - Because several weeks may be required to complete a needed vaccine series, we recommend your initial visit to CCHD be at least 6 to 8 weeks before departure.
 If this is not possible, we will meet your travel health needs as completely as time allows.

-- For any additional questions about recommended or required vaccines and CCHD prices, please call 406-454-6950.
+- For any additional questions about recommended or required vaccines and CCHD prices, or to schedule an appointment for immunization, please call 406-454-6950.

 The travel consultation includes:

 - Country by country analysis of your travel itinerary and review of previous immunizations

 - Designated official vaccination center for Yellow Fever

 - Information about general travel health topics and advisories